stomp/stomp-spec/src/stomp-specification-1.1.md

 The STOMP 1.0 specification included many example frames with padding in the headers and many servers and clients were implemented to trim or pad header values.
 This causes problems if applications want to send headers that should not get trimmed.
-In STOMP 1.1, clients and servers MUST never trim or pad or headers with spaces.
+In STOMP 1.1, clients and servers MUST never trim or pad headers with spaces.

 To prevent malicious clients from exploiting memory allocation in a